CelsoSantos/points-of-interest-typeorm/README.md

 ## Take-away notes

 - TypeORM is a new tool to me and proved a little challenging with the TS configurations and this ended up costing around 40 minutes here-and-there overall.
-- There is only basic functionality implemented which hasn't been properly tested (is in TODO)
+- There is only basic functionality implemented which hasn't been properly tested
 - Overall, the time given to the challenge felt a little short, especially due to TypeORM, but that's not an excuse.
 More could have been achieved

 ## Install